Conventions in Entity Framework Core are the default rules by which the Database Schema is created based on Domain and Database Context classes.

 }

-Creating One-to-One relationship between entity classes is very simple in EF Core.
-All you have to do is add Reference Navigation properties on both the entities.
+Creating One-to-One relationship between entity classes is very simple in Entity Framework Core.
+All we have to do is add Reference Navigation properties on both the entities.

 In the below code I have created One-to-One Relationship between the ‘Country’ & ‘City’ entity classes.